 Circadian rhythm is much like a body clock in humans.
 It determines how long and when the turtle will remain active both day and night time.
 In the wild, sunlight allows turtles to maintain their circadian rhythm.

-When they remain in captivation, they will still need sunlight for the same reasons.
+When they remain captivation, they will still need sunlight for the same reasons.
 Turtle owners use different lighting options to mimic the natural sunlight and help turtles maintain their body clock, aka, circadian rhythm, properly.

 4. Light Keeps Turtle Warm